Pursuit to Kadath

 Pursuit to Kadath is an adventure published in 1983 under license by Theatre of the Mind Enterprises (T.O.M.E.) for Chaosium's horror role-playing game Call of Cthulhu.

 Contents

 Pursuit to Kadath is a scenario set in the 1920s in which the Investigators are students at the fictional Miskatonic University who all belong to the Sunday Club, which discusses paranormal activity.
 A lot of detail about the university is given, including student cost of living, class schedules, and other clubs.
 The Sunday Club holds a social evening at which they watch a demonstration of hypnotism, followed by a seance.
 The following morning, the student who was hypnotized robs a bank, attacks a police officer, and disappears.
-The adventure takes the Investigators to New York City, Boston, Europe and Turkey.
+The adventure takes the investigators to New York City, Boston, Europe and Turkey.

-The book also contains a linked miniscenario, "The All-Seeing Eye of the Alskali", also set in Turkey, in which the characters investigate a missing archeologist.
+The book also contains a connected short scenario, "The All-Seeing Eye of the Alskali", also set in Turkey, in which the characters investigate the disappearance of an archeologist.